Take an Official State-Approved Hunter Safety Course

 4. Provide parental consent if the student is a minor.

-5. Complete the course materials and attend the required field day.
+5. Complete the course materials .

 6. Pass the final exam to receive the hunter education certificate.